-Production agriculture is a cyclical business that is heavily influenced by commodity prices, weather, tax and trade policies, interest rates, and various other factors that affect supply and demand.
-The following United States Department of Agriculture (USDA) analysis provides a general understanding of the U.S. agricultural economic outlook.
+The following USDA analysis provides a general understanding of the U.S. agricultural economic outlook.
 However, this outlook does not take into account all aspects of the Association's business.
 References to USDA information in this section refer to the U.S. agricultural market data and are not limited to information/data for the Association.

-Agricultural production is a major use of land in the United States, and the value of farm real estate accounted for 83 percent of the total value of the U.S. farm sector assets for 2019, according to the USDA in its February 5, 2020 forecast.
-Because real estate is such a significant component of the balance sheet of U.S. farms, the value of the farm real estate is a critical measure of the farm sector's financial performance.
+Agricultural production is a major use of land in the United States, and the value of farm real estate accounted for 82 percent of the total value of the U.S. farm sector assets for 2020 according to the USDA in its February 5, 2021 forecast.
+Because real estate is such a significant component of the balance sheet of U.S. farms, the value of farm real estate is a critical measure of the farm sector's financial performance.
 Changes in farmland values also affect the financial well-being of agricultural producers, because farm real estate serves as the principal source of collateral for farm loans.

-USDA's most recent forecast anticipates that farm sector equity, the difference between farm sector assets and debt, is predicted to rise 1.9 percent in 2019.
-Farm real estate value is expected to increase 1.8 percent, and non-real estate farm assets are expected to increase 3.4 percent, while farm sector debt is forecast to increase 3.4 percent in 2019.
-Farm real estate debt as a share of total debt has been rising since 2014, and is expected to account for 61.7 percent of total farm debt in 2019.
+USDA's most recent forecast anticipates that farm sector equity, the difference between farm sector assets and debt, is predicted to rise 1.3 percent in 2020.
+Farm real estate value is expected to increase 0.9 percent and non-real estate farm assets are expected to increase 4.5 percent, while farm sector debt is forecast to increase 3.1 percent in 2020.
+Farm real estate debt as a share of total debt has been rising since 2014, and is expected to account for 64.5 percent of total farm debt in 2020.

-The USDA is forecasting farm sector solvency ratios to increase slightly in 2019 to 15.5 percent for the debt-to-equity ratio, and 13.5 percent for the debt-to-asset ratio, which represent the second highest levels since 2009, but well below the peak of 28.5 percent and 22.2 percent in 1985.
-Working capital (which is defined as cash and cash convertible assets minus liabilities due to creditors within 12 months) is forecast to decline 12.7 percent in 2019, to \$61 billion from \$70 billion in 2018.
-Farm sector working capital has steadily declined since peaking at \$165 billion in 2012.
+The USDA is forecasting farm sector solvency ratios to increase slightly in 2020, to 16.1 percent for the debt-to-equity ratio and 13.8 percent for the debt-to-asset ratio, which represents the highest levels since 2002, but well below the peak of 28.5 percent and 22.2 percent in 1985.
+Working capital (which is defined as cash and cash convertible assets minus liabilities due to creditors within 12 months) is forecasted to increase 7.8 percent in 2020 to \$84 billion from \$78 billion in 2019.
+Although working capital increased, it remains far below the peak of \$165 billion in 2012.

-The USDA's most recent forecast estimates net farm income (income after expenses from production in the current year; a broader measure of profits) for 2019 at \$93.6 billion, a \$9.8 billion increase from 2018, \$6.8 billion above the 10-year average and 24.3 percent below its peak of \$123.7 billion in 2013.
-However, in terms of inflation adjusted dollars, 2019 net farm income is \$2.7 billion below the 10-year average.
-The forecasted increase in net farm income for 2019, compared with 2018, is primarily due to increases in direct government payments of \$10.0 billion to \$23.7 billion, primarily driven by higher payments from the Market Facilitation Program (MFP).
-The MFP was first implemented in 2018, and continued in 2019 to assist farmers impacted by trade disruptions.
+The USDA's most recent forecast estimates net farm income (income after expenses from production in the current year; a broader measure of profits) for 2020 at \$121.1 billion, a \$38.0 billion increase from 2019 and \$32.5 billion above the 10-year average.
+The forecasted increase in net farm income for 2020 compared with 2019 is primarily due to increases in direct government payments of \$23.8 billion to \$46.3 billion, primarily driven by supplemental and ad hoc disaster assistance related to the COVID-19 pandemic, as well as payments from the Market Facilitation Program (MFP).
+The MFP was first implemented in 2018 and continued in 2020 to assist farmers impacted by trade disruptions.